duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-an-existing-database.md

 -   Open Visual Studio
 -   **View -&gt; Server Explorer**
 -   Right click on **Data Connections -&gt; Add Connection?**
--   If you haven?t connected to a database from **Server Explorer** before you?ll need to select **Microsoft SQL Server** as the data source
+-   If you haven't connected to a database from **Server Explorer** before you'll need to select **Microsoft SQL Server** as the data source

     ![SelectDataSource](../ef6/media/selectdatasource.png)